Toxic-Cookie/NeosBakery/README.md

 4. Extract the contents into your nml_mods folder.
 5. Done!

+# Usage
+1. Equip a DevToolTip and open a create menu.
+2. Select the Light Baker Wizard option.

 # Known Issues
 1. Oddly specific models don't play nice with Assimp and will crash Neos instantly regardless of how they're imported/exported.
 2. Meshes without proper UVs will not bake correctly.
 For some reason, some procedural meshes do not export with correct UVs.